x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/alter_en.md

     Format: `ReplSize: 0`

+- ConsistencyStrategy ( *number* ): [Synchronization consistency][consistency_strategy] strategy.

+    This parameter is used to set the preferred node for data synchronization, the default value is 3.

+    The values are as follows:

+    - 1: Node priority strategy.
+    - 2: Position majority first strategy.
+    - 3: Main position majority first strategy.

+    Format：`ConsistencyStrategy: 3`

 - ShardingKey ( *object* ): Sharding key, and the value is 1 or -1, indicating f orward or reverse sorting.

     "ShardingKey" can be modified when the collection only exists in one data group, or the collection does not have subcollections mounted.